Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 ::: moniker range="vsts"

-Add the following line to your `.vsts-ci.yml` file.
+Add the following to your `.vsts-ci.yml` file:

 ```yaml
 - task: AzureCLI@1